ChHarding/School_Selection/DEVELOPER_GUIDE.md

 5. Click the "RESET" button to clear all selections and start over.
 6. The final results are displayed in the text widget with horizontal and vertical scrollbars.

-## Customization

-Developers can customize the application by modifying the code.
-For example, additional filters or data sources can be incorporated, and the appearance of the GUI can be adjusted.

-## Conclusion

-The "MAJOR SELECT SYSTEM" provides a user-friendly interface for filtering and displaying educational program data.
-Developers can leverage the code as a foundation for building similar applications or extend its functionality to suit specific requirements.